legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 SHAPEDEV_E1_IVAR            float32                            Inverse variance of SHAPEDEV_E1
 SHAPEDEV_E2                 float32                            Ellipticity component 2
 SHAPEDEV_E2_IVAR            float32                            Inverse variance of SHAPEDEV_E2
+EBV                         float32      mag                   Galactic extinction E(B-V) reddening from SFD98, used to compute DECAM_MW_TRANSMISSION and WISE_MW_TRANSMISSION
 SDSS_TREATED_AS_POINTSOURCE byte                               "T" if initialized as a point source from SDSS, "F" if initialized as a galaxy from SDSS
-DECAM_MW_TRANSMISSION       float32[6]                         Galactic transmission in ugrizY filters in linear units [0,1] WISE_FLUX                   float32[4]   nanomaggies           WISE model flux in W1,W2,W3,W4
-WISE_FLUX_IVAR              float32[4]   1/nanomaggies\ |sup2| Inverse variance of WISE_FLUX
-WISE_NOBS                   float32[4]                         Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
-WISE_FRACFLUX               float32[4]                         Profile-weight fraction of the flux from other sources divided by the total flux (typically [0,1])
-WISE_RCHI2                  float32[4]                         Profile-weighted chi\ |sup2| of model fit normalized by the number of pixels
-WISE_MW_TRANSMISSION        float32[4]                         Galactic transmission in W1,W2,W3,W4 filters in linear units [0,1]
-EBV                         float32      mag                   Galactic extinction E(B-V) reddening from SFD98, used to compute DECAM_MW_TRANSMISSION and WISE_MW_TRANSMISSION
 =========================== ============ ===================== ===============================================

 Goodness-of-fits